 All Residential Group customers and all G-1 (General Service) Commercial Group customers are automatically placed on the Fixed Price Option when first applying for Basic Service.
 Customers are allowed to choose the monthly Variable Price Option at any time.
 However, they can only move between the pricing options once during an uninterrupted stay on Basic Service, which means that they cannot later request to move back to the Fixed Price Option if they continuously receive Basic Service and have never bought their electric supply from a competitive supplier.

-If you are on the Fixed Price Option and decide to switch to a competitive supplier in the middle of a 6 month or 3 month pricing period, you will receive a billing adjustment, which will be either a credit or a charge.
+If you are an Industrial Group (G-2 and G-3) customer on the Fixed Price Option and decide to switch to a competitive supplier in the middle of a 3 month pricing period, you will receive a billing adjustment, which will be either a credit or a charge.
 The billing adjustment compares your Basic Service charges on the Fixed Price Option to what you would have been charged under the Variable Price Option.
-We apply this adjustment to ensure that all Basic Service customers are billed for the actual cost of Basic Service electricity they consumed.
+We apply this adjustment to ensure that Basic Service customers in the Industrial Group are billed for the actual cost of Basic Service electricity they consumed.
 The calculation uses the monthly rates under the Variable Price Option because they represent our monthly cost of supplying Basic Service to you for the months before you left Basic Service.
 This Basic Service billing adjustment, referred to as "Market Price Adjustment" when it appears on your bill, may be a credit or a charge, and is reflected on the bill prior to when your switch to a competitive supplier is effective.
 To learn more about this adjustment see Basic Service Billing Adjustment.

 The monthly rates under the Variable Price Option will change from month to month to reflect the monthly prices of electricity we purchase each month under our contracts with our Basic Service suppliers.